cchitsiang/awesome-stars/topics.md

 - [haikyuu/react-native-feed](https://github.com/haikyuu/react-native-feed) - News feed built with react-native, apollo-client and graphql & powered by postgraphql
 - [graphql-python/graphene-gae](https://github.com/graphql-python/graphene-gae) - GraphQL Support for Google AppEngine [DEPRECATED - Looking for maintainers]
 - [aweary/json-to-graphql](https://github.com/aweary/json-to-graphql) - Create GraphQL schema from JSON files and APIs
-- [graphile/postgraphile](https://github.com/graphile/postgraphile) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
+- [graphile/crystal](https://github.com/graphile/crystal) - 🔮 Graphile's Crystal Monorepo; home to Grafast, PostGraphile, pg-introspection, pg-sql2 and much more!
 - [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and ca
 - [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The high-performance database for modern applications
 - [parse-community/parse-dashboard](https://github.com/parse-community/parse-dashboard) - A dashboard for managing Parse Server